Filing an income tax return for natural persons via the electronic assistant on MyGuichet.lu

 In the case of joint taxation, the withdrawal of consent by one of the spouses is sufficient to ensure that taxation cannot be carried out exclusively by automated means.

-A taxpayer who does not wish to give their consent to exclusively automated processing can file their income tax return using the form 100, which can be downloaded from the ACD's website and submitted:
+Taxpayers who do not wish to give their consent to exclusively automated processing can file their income tax return using 'Form 100' (which can be downloaded from 'Online services and forms' or the ACD's website):

 Tutorials